Leadership Qualities and Characteristics Overview

 There are certain attributes and behaviours that make a great leader, as well as common misconceptions about its role.
 However, there are only a few key points when it comes to characteristics of all leaders, the rest is situational and it is up to you as a leader to identify an appropriate and effective approach that suits the needs of your team and organisation.

-It is important for one to realise that there is no universal archetype of a leader and the traits and characteristics of successful leaders will differ enormously.
+- It is important for one to realise that there is no universal archetype of a leader and the traits and characteristics of successful leaders will differ enormously.

-If you can identify what these traits are and develop what it is that makes you a great leader, it will allow you to become a bigger and better version of yourself.
+- If you can identify what these traits are and develop what it is that makes you a great leader, it will allow you to become a bigger and better version of yourself.

 Characteristics a leader should practice are dependent on the leader’s vision, situation, team and organisation.
 The following are characteristics that have been successful traditionally, but all may not be necessarily appropriate for you to adopt.
-As leader, it is up to you to identify what qualities will help your team prosper.
+As a leader, it is up to you to identify what qualities will help your team prosper.

 Good leadership demands emotional strengths and behavioural characteristics which can draw deeply on a leader's mental and spiritual reserves.
 Qualities needed for prosperous relationships between leaders and staff members include integrity, honesty, confidence and compassion.

 The adaptability of leadership style is an increasingly significant aspect of leadership because the world is increasingly complex and dynamic.

 - Adaptability stems from objectivity, which in turn stems from emotional security and emotional maturity.